Sifting for a Stream: The Morphology of the $300S$ Stellar Stream: Dynamical Modeling

 To make \streamPoss results comparable to those of other streams, we simulate the streams considered by \cite{Shipp_2021} within our simulation environment using the particle spray model of \cite{Chen_2024} which we use for \stream.
 We utilize the stream progenitor current day parameters described in \cite{Shipp_2021}'s Table A.1 for each of the streams they considered.
 Differences between our results and \cite{Shipp_2021}'s are due to the sensitivity of stellar streams to model hyperparameters \citep[e.g.][]{Koposov2023}.
 However, we recover their general results.
 We compare \stream and the other streams in Figure \ref{fig:kinematics of dynamical model}.

-Compared to the streams analyzed by \cite{Shipp_2021}, \stream has a reasonably small velocity relative to the LMC, but an average distance to the LMC upon its closest approach.
-Specifically, its progenitor's closest approach was $\sim 33\kpc$, which is closer than $3$ of the $7$ streams measured in \cite{Shipp_2021}.
+Compared to the streams analyzed by \cite{Shipp_2021}, \stream has a reasonably small velocity relative to the LMC upon closest approach.
+The relative velocity of \streamPoss progenitor at closest approach was $304\kms$, which is smaller than $5$ of the $7$ streams measured by \cite{Shipp_2021}. \stream has a distance to the LMC upon its closest approach in the middle of the other streams.
+Its progenitor's closest approach was $33\kpc$, which is closer than $3$ of the $7$ streams measured in \cite{Shipp_2021}.
 The trailing arm of \stream approaches closer, at around $25\kpc$.
-The relative velocity of \streamPoss progenitor at closest approach was $304\kms$, which is smaller than $5$ of the $7$ streams measured by \cite{Shipp_2021}.

 Additionally, \stream has a unique time of closest approach.
 As seen in Figure \ref{sfig:dynamical kinematics time}, \streamPoss progenitor passed through its closest approach to the LMC $221\myr$ ago. \streamPoss closest particle to the LMC passed its closest approach around $197\myr$ ago.
 This is nearly $200\myr$ later than the approach of the closest OC stream particle at $392\myr$ ago.
 That time is shown in Figure \ref{sfig:dynamical kinematics time} as a vertical, blue tick.
-Generally, \stream fills in the gap in the times of closest approach found by \cite{Shipp_2021}, as seen in Figure \ref{sfig:temporal kinematics}.
-Other than the OC stream, each stream has a time of closest progenitor approach and closest particle approach $\lesssim 100\myr$ ago. \streamPoss closest approach time of $221\myr$ fits in the middle between the OC stream's closest particle approach and the other streams' approaches.
+Other than the OC stream and \stream, each stream has a time of closest progenitor approach and closest particle approach $\lesssim 100\myr$ ago. \streamPoss closest approach time of $221\myr$ fits in the middle between the OC stream's closest particle approach and the other streams' approaches.
 Due to the difference in time of closest approach between \stream and these other streams, \stream could act to probe the LMC at a different and less accessible moment in its temporal evolution.
 This new moment could act to better constrain the LMC's mass evolution and its orbit, as done in \cite{Koposov2023}.
 However, the measurability of more recent parts of \streamPoss LMC interaction may be limited, as indicated by the decreasing $\hat{r}_\text{LMC}\cdot \hat{L}$ over the interaction.

 Overall, the \stream-LMC interaction is both relatively strong and observable.
 The interaction acts to both rotate \streamPoss on-sky distribution and produce a kink in \stream. \stream has a very high $\hat{r}_\text{LMC}\cdot \hat{L}$ on its approach although its $\hat{r}_\text{LMC}\cdot \hat{L}$ decreases over the interaction.
 In relation to other streams, \stream has a small relative velocity upon closest approach.
 These features motivate additional study of \streamPoss utility as a constraint on the LMC's mass.